Building Better REST APIs

 204 – Success with No Content

-Well, as the name says, everything worked just fine, but the API has no content to reply for the requester.
+Well, as the name says, everything worked just fine, but the API has no content to reply to the requester.
 I mention that because it’s my default response when implementing DELETEs.
 Well, if you requested for the API to delete something, it’s because you don’t want it anymore, right?

 400 – Bad Request

 What the hell is a bad request?!
 It’s a common question.
 Basically, it’s an invalid request.
 There are some data that is incorrect or missing, or the client requests for an action that cannot be done, etc. Really, anything that the API won’t be able to perform.

 Yes, you read it right.
 There’s a status code for that.
 I don’t really know if I use it correctly, but I use to return this whenever the authenticated user of the request lacks payment, subscription or something like this.